bejayoharen/SJWidgets/README.md

 A license has not yet been chosen for SJWidgets.
 It will probably be BSD or similar.
 If this concerns you, you may want to hold off for now.

+#Dependencies#

+SJWidgets depends on BrowserLauncher2 and JDom 1.1 (both included).
+You may also need felix (also included) if you use the felix features which, at this time, are experimental.